RammasEchor/RammasEchor.github.io/index.md

 ---

 This week I learned how to work in a test-driven environment with Maven and Java.
+I also learned how to create a little user-based recommender, and how to apply this knowledge to an assignment for a Movie Recommender.

 ## A user-based recommender

 I learned how to use Mahout in Java for a recommender that takes users and their opinion in a product, and then, when asked for recommendations for a user, searches for users with similar tastes and recommends products that the other users had enjoyed.
-This little tutorial will help me later.
+This little tutorial will help me to solve the assignment of the Movie Recommender.

 ## Test driven development